 A Notary signing agent is a Notary who is specially trained to handle and notarize loan documents.
 For lenders, Notary signing agents are the critical final link to complete the loan.
-A Notary signing agent is hired as an independent contractor to ensure that real estate loan documents are executed by the borrower, notarized, and returned for processing on time.
+A Notary signing agent is hired as an independent contractor to ensure that loan documents are executed by the borrower, notarized, and returned for processing on time.
 Completing this critical part of the loan process enables the loan to be funded.

 Certification is not required by law to become a signing agent.
 However, many companies ask signing agents they contract for assignments to be certified and background screened to meet Consumer Financial Protection Bureau compliance requirements for third-party service providers hired by financial institutions.